Pylons/pyramid/docs/narr/zca.rst

    single: getSiteManager
    single: ZCA global API

-Using the ZCA Global API in a :mod:`repoze.bfg` Application
+Using the ZCA Global API in a :mod:`pyramid` Application
 -----------------------------------------------------------

 :term:`Zope` uses a single ZCA registry -- the "global" ZCA registry